gravitational/teleport/rfd/0180-sso-mfa.md

   mfa:
     # enabled specifies whether this auth connector supports MFA checks.
     enabled: yes
-    # mode can be set to determine how Teleport decides to prioritize SSO MFA
-    # over other MFA options for users tied to this auth connector.
-Supported
-    # values are optional (default), preferred, and required.
-    mode: optional
     # set client_id and client_secret to use a different IdP configured app to
     # handle MFA checks.
 This is useful when configuring a separate MFA flow
-    # tied to a separate app.
-Defaults to the client_id and client_secret above.
+    # tied to a separate app. required.
     client_id: XXX
     client_secret: YYY
     # prompt can be set to request a specific prompt flow from the IdP.
 Supported